Selling to the Council

 Information about the way the council procures goods and services.

-When the council is procuring goods and services, the procurement process used will be dependent upon the value and urgency of the goods/services required.
+When the council is buying goods and services the procurement process used will be dependent upon the value and urgency of the goods/services required.
 The process may be a ‘one off’ order, a quotation exercise or a full blown tender exercise that may include advertising within Europe.

-External advertising of procurement opportunities will be placed on the Source Nottinghamshire website or published in the Official Journal of the European Union.
+On occasion, Rushcliffe may also advertise the opportunity on the Source Nottinghamshire website or when legislation dictates it, we advertise on Contracts Finder or in the Official Journal of the European Union.

-Although a number of procurement processes exist, The Council will mainly use the open or restricted tender procedures.
+Although a number of procurement processes exist, the Council will mainly use the open or restricted tender procedures, as well as using Procurement Frameworks where deemed appropriate.

-Information about how to do business with Rushcliffe Borough Council, including links to the council’s procurement strategy.
+Information about how to do business with Rushcliffe Borough Council, including links to the council’s Procurement Strategy can be found here.

-The rules by which we spend money on goods, services and works, are set out in our Standing Orders for Contracts (see section 4 of The Council's Constitution).
+The rules by which we spend money on goods, services and works, are set out in our Standing Orders for Contracts (see Constitution Part 4 - Standing Orders Rules and Financial Regulations).

 If you would like to know more about how companies can work with us, please take a look at our Selling to the Council guide.